EMDR Therapy for Emergency Physicians and Nurses

 Emergency physicians and nurses need a confessional where they can go to be absolved before they clock out.

-But since that doesn’t exist, I want to offer something that is even more helpful.
+But since that doesn’t exist, I want to offer something that is helpful.

 Have you heard of EMDR Therapy?
 Eye Movement Desensitization and Reprocessing Therapy.
-It’s all the rage, even Prince Harry talked about it on his show.
+Even Prince Harry talked about it on his show.

-EMDR is the most well researched therapy for desensitizing trauma or overwhelming experiences.
+EMDR is the most well researched therapy for desensitizing trauma or overwhelming experiences that are getting stuck.
 EMDR is targeted to a specific incident, and uses protocols.
-It can work in just one or two sessions, for a single incident.
+It can work in just a few sessions, for a single traumatic incident.

 EMDR works by using bilateral stimulation, to activate your brain’s own natural ability to process emotions and experiences.
 You process these through until emotions are desensitized and you are left with a functional, logical belief about the situation that isn’t negative or self-referential.

-Once you experience EMDR, you’ll probably start recommending it to everyone.
+Once you experience EMDR, you might start recommending it to everyone.
 That’s how I got here.
-I found EMDR to be so transformative, I got right to work learning it.
-I’ve been practicing it for 10 years, and have completed over 250 hours of training.
+I found EMDR to be so transformative in my own therapy, I got right to work learning to use it.
+I’ve been practicing it for 10 years, and have completed over 200 hours of training.

 Concerned about confidentiality?